LGBTQ history in the United States: Puritans

 Separatists arrived in Plymouth in 1620, followed by Puritans in Salem (1625) and Boston (1626).
 In the beginning, Puritans defaulted to British law, but eventually created their own sodomy laws with citation to Leviticus: Plymouth in 1636, Massachusetts Bay Colony in 1641, and New Haven in 1642.

 Puritans showed a certain "tolerance" to homosexuality, which historians have struggled to explain.
 The same sodomy laws applied to bestiality, which brought extremely harsh punishment, including several executions.
 One explanation for this tolerance was they cared far more about threats to community peace than to sexual morality.
 Another is that Puritans strictly defined sodomy as penetration, accusations required at least two witnesses (which were hard to get), and false accusations of a capital crime could risk its own punishment.

 For men who faced homosexual sodomy accusations, the death penalty was often avoided in favor of warnings or whippings unless children were involved.
 The only two men executed for sodomy were New Haven's John Knight, who assaulted a 14-year-old boy and (previously) a 14-year-old girl, and William Plaine, who "had corrupted a great part of the youth of Guilford by masturbations...above a hundred times."

 Beginning in 1648, Massachusetts Bay updated its sodomy laws to absolve boys under 14 and victims of assault, and Plymouth followed suit in 1671.
 In other colonies, like New Netherlands, such people could still risk punishment.

 The first (documented) conviction for lesbian behavior in America took place in 1649 with the prosecution of Sarah White Norman and Mary Vincent Hammon.
-Sarah Norman was required to publicly apologize; Mary Vincent received no punishment, for the reason, it is believed, that she was only 15 years old at the time.
+Sarah Norman was required to publicly apologize; Mary Vincent received no punishment, as it is believed that she was only 15 years old at the time.

-18th century

 Aftermath of Puritans

 Puritans held the usual bigotries of their time and place.
 However, they were unique among Christian communities for placing a heavy value in education and having a willingness to abandon traditions in pursuit of moral good.
 This began to result in diversity and conflicts in biblical interpretation, which led Puritanism to fracture into presbyterians, congregational branches, and sects for what is now Unitarian Universalism.
 These would eventually become some of the most LGBTQ-affirming Christian denominations in the US.